rxwei/swift-evolution/proposals/0000-differentiable-programming.md

-differentiable closure and `gradient(at:in:)` separately, it would lead to significant recomputation overhead, because computing the gradient vector of a differentiable closure at a value will already compute the closure's original result. `valueWithGradient(at:in:)` is an API for efficently computing both the original result and the gradient vector.
+differentiable closure and `gradient(at:in:)` separately, it would lead to significant recomputation overhead, because computing the gradient vector of a differentiable closure at a value will already compute the closure's original result. `valueWithGradient(at:in:)` is an API for efficiently computing both the original result and the gradient vector.

 ```swift